 It’s a Spectrum, Not A Hierarchy

 It’s important to point out that one of these types is not better than the other.
-Successful products need both skillsets to fill different roles.
-A developer can also be fluid, and change where they are on this scale at different points in their career, and in different roles.
+Successful products need both types of developers to fill different roles.
+A developer can also be fluid, and change where they are on this scale at different points in their career, and in different roles and contexts.